 Distance from Orlando: 1 hour | Google Maps | Kennedy Space Center Website | 👉 Kennedy Space Center Day Trip with Transport from Orlando

 Located on Florida’s east coast, Kennedy Space Center has been NASA’s main launch site for human space travel since the 1960s.
 While most of the facility is still functional to this day, there is also a Visitor Complex where guests can learn more about the history of space travel.
 Exhibits include the US Astronaut Hall of Fame and the Space Shuttle Atlantis.
 You can even meet with a real astronaut to hear a first-hand account of what it’s like to be in space.
-Definitely a unique experience!
+Definitely a unique “only in Florida experience“!

 👉 Local Tip: Download the Kennedy Space Center Official Guide app for easy access to the map, dining locations, and more practical information.